 Hypoglycemia is preventable and your puppy should be monitored for the first week or more after arriving home.
-If you have purchased a teacup puppy, you may need to monitor your puppy for several weeks, months or even years.
+If you have purchased a tiny or “teacup” puppy, you may need to monitor your puppy for several weeks, months or even years.
 Hypoglycemia Kills.
 Remember this.
 Learn what to look for and how to prevent it.
 Most breeders do not guarantee against Hypoglycemia.

 The first and most important thing to know about hypoglycemia is what to look for and how to recognize it.
 These are some signs & symptoms of hypoglycemia with your Maltese puppy.

 - Inability to get up.
 Drunk acting, weak, listless, wobbly gait.

 - Shocky.
 Big eyes staring as if in shock.

 - Seizure or stiffness in body.
 Tremors.
 Shaking.

 If your Maltese puppy displays any abnormal behavior associated with hypoglycemia, you must act immediately!
 Some things to keep on hand if you have just adopted tiny puppy is: